 - The crew performs a filter cleaning/change out as required.

 One of the major goals of the ISS is to provide a quiescent low-gravity environment to perform fundamental scientific research.
 However, small disturbances aboard the ISS impact the overall environment in which experiments are being performed.
 Such small disturbances need to be measured in order to assess their potential impact on the experiments.
 MAMS is used on board the ISS to do just that.

-MAMS data have been analyzed to examine the quasi-steady regime on station with a frequency below 0.01 Hz.
+MAMS data have been analysed to examine the quasi-steady regime on station with a frequency below 0.01 Hz.
 These are related to aerodynamic drag, gravity gradient and rotational effects, venting of air or water, and appendage movement, such as that of the solar arrays and antennas.
 Characteristics were found in the data that were unexplainable for a short period of time.
 Analysts determined that the movement of the Ku-band antenna was the source of the unusual characteristics in the quasi-steady data collected by MAMS.
 (A Ku-band antenna is used to transmit payload science data and video from ISS to Earth.)
-The correlation was made after comparing the data with real-time observations from ISS (DeLombard et al. 2002, 2004).
+The correlation was made after comparing the data with real-time observations from ISS (DeLombard 2002, 2004).

 A special study using MAMS data was performed by ISS science officer Don Pettit during Expedition 6 as a part of Saturday Science.
 Pettit examined the motion of air bubbles in water to see how it correlated with quasi-steady accelerations, vibrations that are at or below a frequency of 0.01 Hz for a period greater than 100 seconds (DeLombard et al. 2005).